MarcBaumholz/RLLLM/README.md

 ## Acknowledgements

-Special thanks to Polina Tsvilodub for her invaluable project guidance and support.
-Our gratitude extends to the developer behind spaCy-cleaner, whose code significantly contributed to our linguistic analysis.
+We want to thank the developer of the spaCy-cleaner for the code on GitHub that we could adapt for our linguistic analysis 6.
+We also want to thank Polina Tsvilodub for the project idea, her advice and support, and for running the reward model.

 ## How to Use